jesslynne73/Data-Visualizations/README.md

-# Creative-Work
+# Data-Visualizations
 I hold a NOCTI certification in Advertising & Design from a career and technical education center.
-Many of my graphic design projects were in support of receiving that certification or as assignments for my coursework at Penn State.
-I also do some marketing work as president of Days for Girls at Penn State, an on-campus organization that sews reusable menstrual health kits.
-Finally, I included a portion of my team's national submission for the Digital Video Production competition of the Technology Student Association.
+This folder includes data visualizations in D3.js and some other design work I have completed.